Smooth Velvet, Raw Silk: Plot

 Later, Pina, Crystal's other daughter, comes to visit and is intermediately smitten by Laura.
 She accompanies Laura and her husband to a photo shoot through Egypt.
 Marco soon drives them to the scene of a recent massacre and forces Laura to pose with the dead bodies.
 Seeing how painful this is for Laura, Pina attacks and shouts at Marco, but only manage to make him more aggressive.
 In a fit of rage, Marco rapes Laura while Pina walks away, unable to do anything else.
 The trio later drives to a place near a village, where the people dispense bags of excrement into a big pile.
 Marco forces Laura to pose at the top of the pile, while the villagers keep throwing away excrement near her.
 Tired of the way she is being treated, Laura runs away from the pile, takes Marco's jeep and drives away with Pina, leaving his husband in the middle of the desert.
 While he looks for a way to get back to Crystal's mansion, Pina and Laura spend the afternoon visiting local sites and getting to know each other.
 Pina suggests visiting a whorehouse, and Laura has her doubts, but eventually agrees.
 Once there, the pair sits down and watch two lesbians making love.
 Aroused by this, Pina and Laura get a room of their own and have sex.

 When everyone returns to the mansion, things seem to get back to normal.
 The only difference is that, now, Pina and Marco openly hate each other.
 Returning to Hal's palace, the group is witness to Horatio's power of suggestion once again.
-He hipnotices Laura, who starts having visions of her being naked with the guru.
+He hypnotises Laura, who starts having visions of her being naked with the guru.
 In this state, she starts having convulsions and even kills a goat with a knife.
 When she finally snaps out of her trance, she breaks up with Marco and leaves the building.
-Horatio then tries to use his power on Pina, who is inmune to it.
+Horatio then tries to use his power on Pina, who is immune to it.
 She mocks him and calls him a liar.
 Intrigued by this, Horatio becomes increasingly attracted to Pina.